Preparing your family spaces for baby Work / Play / Leisure Suitable for stages: Pregnancy, 0 - 3 Months, 3 - 6 Months

 Do you have an outdoor space with fresh air, sun & shade?

 Having an outdoor space where you can relax in both sunny and covered areas is great for your health and wellness.
 Children love being outside where they can move freely and explore.
-It’s great to have an outdoor space (either your own backyard or nearby reserve or park) where the kids can break out into with barefeet whilst being safe and supervised.
-If you need some motivation to get outside more and why you would get your children out in the backyard more, The Earthing Movie: The Remarkable Science of Grounding (full documentary) is an interesting watch, and the Let them Eat Dirt book is an interesting read.
+It’s great to have an outdoor space (either your own backyard or a nearby reserve or park) where the kids can break out with bare feet whilst being safe and supervised.
+If you need some motivation to get outside more and why you would get your children out in the backyard more, The Earthing Movie: The Remarkable Science of Grounding (full documentary) is an interesting watch, and the Let them Eat Dirt: Saving Your Child from an Oversanitized World book is an interesting read.

 If your outdoor space needs some work, try planting some greenery, and start to imagine how your child will play in the space with you or under supervision.
 When they are getting into toddler age, they will love to swing, slide, jump, climb and play in water/dirt/sand.
 Think about where you could put play equipment or hang a swing to make it a break out space.
-Would there be space for a trampoline?
-A swing?
+Would there be space for a trampoline (eBay or Vuly Trampolines)?
+A swing (eBay or Vuly Swing sets)?
 A slide?
-If you are thinking of a sandpit make sure you can cover any sandpit areas to prevent contamination from animals such as cats who can pass on toxoplasmosis.
+If you are thinking of a sandpit (check out the Vuly deluxe sandpit) make sure you can cover any sandpit areas to prevent contamination from animals such as cats who can pass on toxoplasmosis.
 If you are thinking about a pool, make sure you have this set up to prevent accidental drowning.
 Kidsafe NSW has information and factsheets on how to make sure your backyard is safe, safety on farms and kids and animals and everything you need to know about Water Safety.